MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/new-order-notification-for-woocommerce/README.txt

 **Woocommerce custom order page with recent orders for showing a popup notification with sound when a new order received.**

+1. New Order Notification for WooCommerce is providing shop managers and administrators to see the recent orders on a custom order page.
+2. This order page is customized to popup a notification when a new order received.
+3. While the popup notification is showing to the admin, a music file also plays to alert admin.
+4. This music keeps playing and popup keeps showing until the admin confirms the new order.
+5. There are settings for this custom order page, popup notification and music file.
+6. You may edit the string fields in popup notification.
+7. You may edit the refresh time of custom order page (time to check if new order is received).
+8. You may add a link to change the music file (.mp3 extension).

 == Installation ==
 1. Upload the entire 'new-order-notification-for-woocommerce' folder to the '/wp-content/plugins/' directory or upload as a zip file then extract it to the '/wp-content/plugins/'
 2. Activate the plugin through the 'Plugins' menu in WordPress